Pranavi1990/Paintings-Case-Study/README.md

 20) Which country has the 5th highest no of paintings?
 21) Which are the 3 most popular and 3 least popular painting styles?
 22) Which artist has the most no of Portraits paintings outside USA?.
 Display artist name, no of paintings and the artist nationality.

+$$ There were total of 7 tables and I used python to import such huge datasets into Mysql workbench using sqlAlchemy library.